mkuzmick/watch-together/documentation/documentation/3-getting-started-slack-app.md

 5. Next, you will be asked in which channel should your app post to.
 You can select the `#app-tests` channel.
 6. Now, copy the code underneath the header that reads "Sample curl request to post to a channel."
 7. Navigate to terminal.
 Open a new window (command+N) and paste the code here.
 Hit enter.
 8. Open the `#app-tests` channel in the Learning Lab Development slack.
-You should see that a "Hello, World!" message from your app!
+You should see a "Hello, World!" message from your app!

-### Next, we will learn how to use the hook to send any word we want...into the app?
+### Next, we will learn how to use the hook to send any word we want into slack.
+1.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTkwNDExOTgsLTE2MDc5Mzc5NzIsLTEzNT
-Y4NTIwNDEsMTc2MDIzNzE3MV19
+eyJoaXN0b3J5IjpbNzQ4NDU1NTUxLDk5MDQxMTk4LC0xNjA3OT
+M3OTcyLC0xMzU2ODUyMDQxLDE3NjAyMzcxNzFdfQ==
 -->